64kramsystem/personal_notes/topics/linux_tools.md

 # Copies the running kernel config (if .config is not present), and apply defaults for the new settings
 # of the new kernel version.
 # The running kernel config can be found in `/boot`.
-# It's not straightforward/possible to extract the kernel config from non-running kernels, for example,
-# the script `extract-ikconfig` requires a certain compile-time setting.
 #
 make olddefconfig